django-nonrel/mongodb-engine/docs/source/troubleshooting.rst

 .. code-block:: none

    DatabaseError at /admin/auth/user/deafbeefdeadbeef00000000/
+   [...]
+This query is not supported by the database.

 This happens because Django tries to execute JOINs in order to display a list of groups/permissions in the user edit form.